ZASamm/the-peace-of-mind-project/README.md

 #### Colour pallet

-I wanted use a colour pallette that kept inline with the clean and supportive experience.
-For that reason I wanted to use a green pallette as they often promote the feelings of renewal, tranquility, growth, and inspiration.
+I wanted to use a colour pallette that kept inline with the clean and supportive experience.
+For that reason I wanted to use a green pallette as that often promote the feelings of renewal, tranquility, growth, and inspiration.

 ![Colour Pallette](assets/images/colour-palette.png)
 #### Typography